jmbannon/ytdl-sub/docs/source/code_reference/config.rst

 File Preset
 ~~~~~~~~~~~
-NOTE: This is deprecated in favor of using the method in :ref:`config:beautifying subscriptions`.
+NOTE: This is deprecated in favor of using the method in :ref:`code_reference/config:beautifying subscriptions`.

 You can apply a preset to all subscriptions in the ``subscription.yaml`` file
 by using the file-wide ``__preset__``: